Contribution Stabilization Program

 Employers can prepay the amortized amount without penalty.

-Since the decrease in the graded rate is capped at 1 percent, employers participating in the program could be required to pay more than the normal contribution amount.
-Any excess payments will be used to pay amortized amounts.
-If all amortized amounts have been paid, any additional contributions will be deposited in a reserve fund and will be used to offset future rate increases.
-Payments into the reserve account fund would continue until such time as the payments deposited in the fund equaled the employer’s total salary base.
+If future contribution rates are less than the graded rate, employers who participate in the program will be required to pay the graded rate.
+These excess payments (the difference between the normal contribution and the grated rate) will first be applied to pay any amortized amounts.
+If all amortized amounts have been paid, any additional contributions will be deposited in a reserve fund and used to offset future rate increases.
+Payments into the reserve account continue until such time as the payments deposited in the fund equal the employer’s total salary base.

 Yes.
 Chapter 260 of the Laws of 2004 granted municipalities the authority to establish retirement contribution reserve funds.

 Funds held in reserve accounts will earn interest based on fixed rate securities of appropriate duration held by the Common Retirement Fund.
 That rate of return will vary annually and will be credited on an annual basis.

 The Common Retirement Fund (the Fund) currently holds about 30 percent of its assets in fixed income.
 For employers who participate, interest on their obligations will be charged at a rate which approximates a market rate of return on taxable fixed rate securities of a comparable duration.
 In other words, the Fund will receive the same return on the obligation as it would have if the employer had made a normal, ungraded payment.

 Employers must complete and submit a Contribution Stabilization Election Form to opt into the program the first time.
 Each year, an election form will be available with the November invoice for employers who have not elected to participate in the past and/or are not participating in the Alternate Contribution Stabilization Program.
 If you choose not to participate this year, you can opt into the program in the future by submitting an election form.

 No. This proposal, while similar to the 2003 amortization, did not contain express legislative authorization for employers to issue bonds.
 Specific statutory authority is required.